mumbert/automatic-audio-captioning/README.md

  - **METEOR (Metric for Evaluation of Translation with Explicit Ordering):** Based on explicit word-to-word matching between the generated and reference captions.
  - **Word Error Rate (WER):** WER is based on the Levenshtein distance and represents the number of edits needed to change one sequence into the other.
 Despite these advancements, a significant gap remains between machine-generated and human-level captions, highlighting the need for future research.

-Concerning the AAC challenge, the FENSE metric [Zhou et al. (2022)](#Zhou2022) is how to results are ranked.
+- **FENSE:** Concerning the AAC challenge, the FENSE metric [Zhou et al. (2022)](#Zhou2022) is how to results are ranked.
 This metric leverages SentenceBERT for better estimation of semantic similarity and is combined with Error Detector to penalize sentences with fluency issues.
 Such combination of 2 metrics within FENSE shows better results than the other introduced metrics.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>